microbug/pokemon-uranium-on-macos/README.md

 ### Run the game once to install fonts
 ⏱ This step will take about 5 minutes

-- Download the `Run Pokémon Uranium.command` file from this Git repository by clicking the green `Clone or Download` button in the top right and selecting `Download ZIP`
-- Extract the .zip file (this might happen automatically depending on how your Mac is set up)
-- Move `Run Pokémon Uranium.command` in the resulting folder to `~/pokemon_uranium/Run Pokémon Uranium.command`
-- Run `xattr -dr com.apple.quarantine "~/pokemon_uranium/Run Pokémon Uranium.command"` in the Terminal
-	- This step removes (for this file only) the ‘unidentified developer’ that otherwise occurs when you try and run a file downloaded from the internet
+- Go to `~/pokemon_uranium`
-- Double click the file to start Pokémon Uranium
+- Double click `Run Pokémon Uranium` to start Pokémon Uranium
-- The fonts will look a bit weird on this first run.
-The game will automatically install the fonts it needs at this point.
-Press enter to accept when the game asks you if you want to restart it.
-It will close (and doesn’t automatically restart).
+- The fonts will look strange on this first run
+	- The game will automatically install the fonts it needs
+- Press enter to accept when the game asks you if you want to restart it
+- It will close (and won’t automatically restart)

-### Move the game to your preferred folder
+### Move the game to your preferred location
 You can leave the game in `~/pokemon_uranium`, but if you want to move it to (for example) `~/Documents/Pokémon Uranium` you can now do so through Finder.

-## ③ Play the game 😄👏
+## ③ Play Pokémon Uranium 😄👏
 - Every time you want to play, double click `Run Pokémon Uranium.command` in your game directory to start it
 - You can also drag `Run Pokémon Uranium.command` to the right side of your Dock (next to the Trash)
 - When the game has launched you can close Terminal safely